How to sue Equifax in small claims court

 - Join a class-action lawsuit

-If you wish to go directly to small claims court, DoNotPay helps you go through the process no matter your state of residence.
+If you go to small claims court and sue Equifax directly, DoNotPay helps you go through the process no matter your state of residence.

 This breach, being one of the largest, has pushed many plaintiffs to sue Equifax with DoNotPay, and it works!

 So how does it work?
 DoNotPay uses an Artificial Intelligence-powered chatbot to assist you in filing a compelling case against Equifax in small claims court.
-This free app for iPhone or your web browser helps you go through all the steps to file a claim in small claims court like writing a demand letter, preparing court forms, or providing a court script, so you know what to say during your hearing and can support your claim.
+The free app for iPhone or your web browser helps you go through all the steps to file a claim in small claims court, such as writing a demand letter, preparing court forms, or providing a court script, so you know what to say during your hearing and can support your claim.
 All you have to do is let the app know what type of issue you’re filing, who you are suing, and give it necessary personal information.
 DoNotPay will take care of the rest.

 How suing Equifax in small claims court with DoNotPay works

 The first thing you need to keep in mind is that you have no guarantee of any positive outcome.
 All the steps are carefully defined and must be followed in a particular order without forgetting anything.
 Embarking on this journey alone is possible, but it is risky.
-DoNotPay raises your chances of actually winning your case against Equifax and receiving compensation.
+DoNotPay raises your chances of actually winning your case against Equifax and receiving compensation by guiding you through the process and providing the necessary documentation.

 DoNotPay is a service that helps you go through each step, but it is not a lawyer, and it does not complete all the steps for you.
 Consider reading our terms and conditions before continuing.